-Work was requested from IST by various industries, authorities and associations.
+WORK FOR THIRD PARTIES Work was requested from IST by various industries, authorities and associations.
 Developments include simulation of the response of plain and reinforced concrete structures to impulsive loading.
-Major contracts 43 were also signed with the USNRC, for severe accident studies with FARO, and with the Portuguese General Directorate for Monuments (DGEMN) for an experimental investigation of the structural reliability of the monastery São Vicente de Fora in Lisbon
+Major contracts were also signed with the USNRC, for severe accident studies with FARO, and with the Portuguese General Directorate for Monuments (DGEMN) for an experimental investigation of the structural reliability of the monastery São Vicente de Fora in Lisbon.
+FARO The high-pressure melt quenching test series in FARO, using up to 150 kg molten corium, were successfully concluded in 1995.

-FARO

-The high-pressure melt guenching test series in FARO, using up to 1:0 kg molten corium, were successfully concluded in 1995.

 Important results were obtained concerning Fuel-Coolant in Interactions in severe accident scenarios for Light Water Reactors.
-In particular:

-All tests showed considerable melt breakup and quenching in water.
-Mean debris size ranged from 3.5 to 5 min.
-This shows the debris bed should be coolable by water Early themal load to debris collecting structures was found to be mild.
+In particular: All tests showed considerable melt breakup and quenching in water.
+Mean debris size ranged from 3.5 to 5 mm.
+This shows the debris bed should be coolable by water.
+Early thermal load to debris collecting structures was found to be mild.

 Steam explosions did not occur.
-Sizeable marketing efforts focused on advancing new competitive activities and promoting the results achieved on industrial reliability.